goharbor/harbor/tests/testcases/Group8-Configuration/8-05-Email-edit-email-settings.md

 2. In configuration email page, change email settings.
 3. Save settings and logout.
 4. Login to check if email settings has been saved.
+5. Click test mail server.

 # Expected Outcome:

 * In step4, email settings can be saved.
+* In step5, if email settings are correct, test will successful.

 # Possible Problems:
 None